thomashustache/platform/README.md

 - Implement the Parametrized Deep Q-learning algortithm [[P-DQN, Jiechao Xiong et Al., 2018]](https://arxiv.org/pdf/1810.06394.pdf) which seems to outperforms the QPAMDP algorithm on several different environments including the platform environment.

 - Implement the Multi-Pass DQN algorithm [[MP-DQN, Craig J. Bester and Al., 2019]](https://arxiv.org/pdf/1905.04388.pdf) which solves the *'false gradient problem'* that appears with P-QDN algorithm.
+- Last but not least, the agent always evolves in the exact same environment with fixed platforms' widths and gaps' widths.
+The agent is somehow 'overtitting' the environment to get the maximum reward.
+The question is, would the agent be lost if the platforms were shorter and if their number was higher than 2?
+In other words, it could be interesting to check the adaptation of the agent in various platforms domains.